wxyz-abcd/node-haxball/README.md

     - `WebSocketProxyUrl`: proxy websocket url address to use when trying to create or join a room. should end with a "/".
 Is appended "host" or "client" at the end while being used.
 Defaults to: "wss://p2p.haxball.com/" for host and "wss://p2p2.haxball.com/" for client.
     - `HttpProxyUrl`: proxy http url address to use when trying to create or join a room. should end with a "/".
 Is appended "host" or "client" at the end while being used.
 Defaults to: "https://www.haxball.com/rs/".

+- `OperationType`: Different types of operations that are being used by Haxball.
+Should be used to understand what kind of message we are dealing with inside callback `onOperationReceived`.
+- `VariableType`: Different types of variables that can be defined in a Plugin or a Renderer with its corresponding `defineVariable` function.
+Should be used in a GUI environment.
+- `ConnectionState`: Different connection state values.
+Should be used while joining a room using `Room.join`.

 - `Callback`: Global functions to add/remove callbacks.
     - `add(eventName, metadata)`: creates all callbacks about a new event called `eventName` which should start with a capital letter. `metadata` is not used, but this is the library's current metadata structure: `{ params: array of string }`. should be used (and maybe overridden for usage of metadata) in a gui application to define custom event callbacks related to gui events such as keyboard, mouse, touch, timer etc. the main event callback defined in this room object to trigger all callbacks is `"_on" + eventName`.
     - `remove(eventName)`: destroys the callbacks created by `Callback.add`.